CDCgov/prime-reportstream/prime-router/docs/universal-pipeline/batch.md

 The batch decider function will run and look for any task where the `next_action` is `batch` that was added in the last three hours and 15 minutes; this corresponds to the 3-hour padding plus the three retries (3 * 5 minutes).
-It will find the 6 tasks corresponding the reports that were translated and then add three messages to the queue by dividing the number of reports by the max items configured for that receiver (6 / 2).
+It will find the 6 tasks corresponding to the reports that were translated and then add three messages to the queue by dividing the number of reports by the max items configured for that receiver (6 / 2).

 The exact number of concurrent invocations of the batch function will vary based on load, but for the purposes of the scenario